harini-balamurugan/75DaysOfCoding/README.md

 55)[Write a Python function string_rotate to generate the desired pattern.
 The function should accept an integer as its single argument. ](Day025.md)

-56)Write a function second_biggest_value which accepts three integers, and does the following: returns the second biggest value among the three returns “NA” if there are two or more equal values](Day025a.md)
+56)[Write a function second_biggest_value which accepts three integers, and does the following returns the second biggest value among the three returns “NA” if there are two or more equal values](Day025a.md)